dfarrel1/dfarrel1.github.io/markdown/index.md

 Programming Languages

 :   **Python:** 6 Years experience.
-I'v built many products with python.
-I'm not married to it, but I can build fast and wide with it.
+I've built many products with python.

 :   **Bash:** I use it lightly, but pretty consistently for convenience scripts, installation scripts, etc. e.g. [dots]

 :   **SQL:** Well versed in sql.
 I have built products that leverage RDS, Snowflake, and Spark SQL.

-:   **Scala:** Completed EPFL Functional Program Courses in 2019 and I have been developing in production since 2019.
-I had already completed a comple projects in Scala prior to that as well.
+:   **Scala:** Completed Courses from EPFL in Functional Programming and Software Development with Scala.
+I have three years experience developing in Scala.

 :   **JavaScript, React:** I've used JavaScript and React in my side project, Gifthorse.